Victor McLaglen: Personal life and death

 In 1935, McLaglen spent a reported $40,000 (equal to $ today) to build his own stadium near Riverside Drive and Hyperion Avenue, near Griffith Park and the Atwater Village neighborhood of Los Angeles.
 The stadium was used for football and many other activities.
 The Los Angeles River flood of 1938 seriously damaged the stadium, and it fell into disuse thereafter.
 In 1941, he was selected as the grand marshal of the Clovis Rodeo parade in Clovis, California.

 McLaglen was married three times.
 He first married Enid Lamont in 1919.
-The couple had two sons, Andrew, Walter, and one daughter, Sheila.
+The couple had two sons, Andrew and Walter, and one daughter, Sheila.
 Andrew McLaglen was a television and film director who worked on several film projects with John Wayne.
 Andrew's children, Mary and Josh McLaglen, are both film producers and directors.
 Sheila's daughter, Gwyneth Horder-Payton, is a television director.
 Enid Lamont McLaglen died in 1942 as a result of a horse-riding accident.

 His second marriage was to Suzanne M. Brueggeman.
 That marriage lasted from 1943 until 1948.
 His third and final marriage was to divorcée Margaret McNichols Pumphrey, a Seattle socialite he married in 1948.
 They remained married until his death from congestive heart failure in 1959.

 He had by that time become a naturalized U.S. citizen.
 His cremated remains are interred at Forest Lawn Memorial Park, Glendale, in the Garden of Memory, Columbarium of Eternal Light.

 On 8 February 1960, McLaglen received a star on the Hollywood Walk of Fame at 1735 Vine Street, for his contributions to the motion-picture industry.

 McLaglen spoke five languages, including Arabic.